intern4life/medipoke-v1/README.md

 ## Analysis
 ### Scenario
 MediPoke is an app that serves as a connecting link between patients and doctors.
-It enables doctors to monitor which patients have been reminded to take their medications regularly.
-Essentially, MediPoke is a monitoring application designed for doctors and administrators (Health care provider). ##Thus improving communication and collaboration between health care providers and patients.##
+It enables doctors to monitor which patients have been reminded to take their medication.
+Essentially, MediPoke is a monitoring application designed for doctors and administrators (Health care providers).
+It helps improving communication and collaboration between health care providers and patients and potentially streamlining the entire healthcare workflow.
+This centralized platform can help identify trends, optimize the medication management processes and improve resource allocation.

 ### User Stories
 1. As a user (Patient), I want to view all medications so that I can see what is available in the database.